Install CalcoPolis as App Add Calcopolis icon to homescreen and gain quick access to all calculators. Click here to see how »

 The result

-As a result of the calculation, you will see the value of your MRR after a given period and the total number of active customers then.
+You’ll see the projected MRR after the selected period and the total number of active customers at that time.

 MRR = Price * NewCustomers*Months - Price*Churn*(Months-1)